ebinBuddha/Flag-Lister-for-4chan/README.md

 # How to Setup automatic list update for regionals (a bit of geekiness may be needed)
 Next steps apply if you want automatic listing of regionals shown by Extra Flags.
+NOTE: Each time the Extra Flags script is updated, the following changes are deleted... you may want to disable automatic updates for that script, so be sure of what you're doing.

 1. Open the Extra Flags to edit it
 2. Add the following line among the first variables (line 56ish): var event = new Event('doneExtraFlags');